25+ Unexpectedly Smart Pets And The Little Things They Learned That Impressed Their Owners

 27. It's a skill he needed for his escape plan

-It's pretty amazing to read stories about animals who are unexpectedly intelligent.
-Science probably says that they can't process emotions and events the way humans do but based on these anecdotes, we are inclined to believe they are pretty intelligent in their own way.
+It's pretty amazing to read stories about animals that are unexpectedly intelligent.
+Science probably says that they can't process emotions and events the way humans do, but based on these anecdotes, we are inclined to believe they are quite intelligent in their own way.

 But then again, what do I know?
-My dog, unlike the ones in this delightful thread, couldn't find his favorite toy if I cover it with a transparent container.
+My dog, unlike the ones in this delightful thread, couldn't find his favorite toy if I covered it with a transparent container.